 A quick and easy pumpkin donut recipe that is perfect for those chilly fall mornings.
 Tossed in sugar and spice, these donuts have all the flavors of fall!

 These donuts are so delicious, but better yet, they are easy to make.
-In less than an hour, you’ll have warm, scrumptious donuts ready to serve your family!
+So in less than an hour, you’ll have warm, scrumptious donuts ready to serve your family!

-- In a medium bowl, whisk together all of your dry ingredients: flour, 1/2 cup sugar, baking powder, cinnamon, ginger, nutmeg, cloves, and salt.
+- In a medium bowl, whisk together all the dry ingredients: flour, 1/2 cup sugar, baking powder, cinnamon, ginger, nutmeg, cloves, and salt.

 - In a separate bowl, whisk together all of your wet ingredients: pumpkin, buttermilk, vanilla, and melted butter.

-- Add the buttermilk mixture to the flour mixture, and using a fork, mix until just combined.
+- Add the buttermilk mixture to the flour mixture; using a fork, mix until combined.
 Do not over-mix.
 If the dough is too wet, you can add more flour.
 Start with adding 1 tablespoon, and mix.
 If you still need more, repeat by adding another tablespoon of flour.
-The dough should be sticky, but easy to work with.
+The dough should be sticky but easy to work with.

 - On a lightly floured surface, roll dough to ½-inch thickness with a floured rolling pin.
-Using a 2 ¾-inch pastry cutter and a 1-inch pastry cutter, cut out donuts and donut holes, placing cut donuts on a parchment paper lined baking sheet or cutting board.
+Then, using a 2 ¾-inch pastry cutter and a 1-inch pastry cutter, cut out donuts and donut holes, placing cut donuts on a parchment paper-lined baking sheet or cutting board.
 Re-roll as needed to use all the dough.
 You can use a bigger donut cutter, but keep in mind the recipe will yield fewer donuts than the recipe indicates.

 - Allow fried donuts to cool for 1 minute before rolling them in the sugar.
 Be sure to coat all sides.
 If you allow them to cool too much, the sugar will not stick to the donuts.

-- Continue process until all donuts are fried and coated with sugar.
+- Continue the process until all donuts are fried and coated with sugar.

 Tips and Tricks:

 Tools: You’ll need to be able to cut out your donuts.
-You can buy a donut cutter that will cut out the donut and donut hole at the same time.
+You can buy a donut cutter to cut out the donut and donut hole simultaneously.
 These tend to measure from 3 inches to 3 1/2 inches, so you will get fewer donuts.
 The cutter I use is 2 3/4 inches.
 Or you can use pastry cutters.
-I have a set of pastry cutters that have 12 different sizes of circular cutters.
-I find that the 2 3/4-inch cutter and the the smallest 1-inch cutter make the perfect size donuts and donut holes.
-They will be smaller than the large bakery donuts, but then I can have two and not feel to guilty about it!
-You can always make larger donuts, but just remember, this recipe will yield a fewer number of donuts than the recipe indicates.
+I have a set of pastry cutters with 12 different sizes of circular cutters.
+I find that the 2 3/4-inch cutter and the smallest 1-inch cutter make the perfect size donuts and donut holes.
+They will be smaller than the large bakery donuts, but then I can have two and not feel too guilty about it!
+You can always make larger donuts, but remember, this recipe will yield fewer donuts than the recipe indicates.
 You can always whip up another batch if you need a few more donuts, as this recipe is so quick and easy to make.

-Dough: Donut dough should be sticky, but not so sticky that you find it hard to work with.
+Dough: Donut dough should be sticky but not so sticky that you find it hard to work with.
 The key is flour.
 If the dough seems a bit sticky, add a little flour no more than a tablespoon at a time.
-Also, it is important that you lightly flour the surface you plan on rolling the dough out on – including the top of the dough, as well as the rolling pin.
+Also, it is important that you lightly flour the surface you plan on rolling the dough out on – including the top of the dough and the rolling pin.
 Before you use the cutters, dip them in flour.
-After cutting two or three donuts, dip the cutters in flour again, to keep the dough from sticking.
-Once you cut the donuts, place them on a cutting board, or baking sheet, lined with parchment paper.
+After cutting two or three donuts, dip the cutters in flour again to keep the dough from sticking.
+Once you cut the donuts, place them on a cutting board or baking sheet lined with parchment paper.
 The dough will not stick to the parchment paper.

 Frying: *Honest moment* Frying things in oil used to intimidate me.
-But I’ve done it enough times, that I am pretty comfortable with it now.
+But I’ve done it enough times that I am pretty comfortable with it now.
 Just use common sense and be careful.
-Here are a couple tips on frying:
+Here are a couple of tips on frying:

-- First, temperature is so important!
+- First, the temperature is so important!
 When frying anything in oil, you’ll have to use a frying thermometer or candy thermometer.
 You’ll also have to know the temperature of your oil to cook the food correctly.
 If your oil is not hot enough, your food will be under-cooked.
 If the oil is too hot, you will burn your food.
 For frying donuts, you’ll want your oil to be between 355F and 365F.
 The hardest part of making donuts is keeping your oil between those two temperatures.
-You will discover that as soon as you put the donuts in the oil, your temperature will drop.
-That is why you should never fry more than three donuts at a time, because your temperature will drop too low.
+You will discover that your temperature will drop as soon as you put the donuts in the oil.
+That is why you should never fry more than three donuts at a time because your temperature will drop too low.
 Just keep a close eye on your thermometer, and take the time to adjust the oil temperature.
-If you need to, wait a few minutes in between batches to allow your oil to get back to 365F.
-But you also don’t want to put your donuts in oil that is over 365F, because they will be overcooked on the outside and most likely under cooked on the inside.
-If your oil is getting too hot, you can carefully remove it from the burner for a few minutes, to let the oil cool down.
+If you need to, wait a few minutes between batches to allow your oil to get back to 365F.
+But you also don’t want to put your donuts in oil over 365F because they will be overcooked on the outside and most likely undercooked on the inside.
+If your oil is getting too hot, you can carefully remove it from the burner for a few minutes to let the oil cool down.

 - Never drop the donuts into the hot oil!
 You will get splashed and burned.
-Most people, myself included, assume that the oil is going to sizzle and pop when you add the donuts, kind of like the trials of frying bacon.
-If the temperature is correct (not too hot) when you put the donuts in the hot oil they will sizzle, but under the surface and it will not splatter or spit at you.
-The technique I use is to simply lay the donuts gently in the oil.
-They will initially sink to the bottom, but after a few second they will float to the top.
+Most people, myself included, assume that the oil will sizzle and pop when you add the donuts, kind of like the trials of frying bacon.
+However, if the temperature is correct (not too hot), when you put the donuts in the hot oil, they will sizzle, but under the surface, and it will not splatter or spit at you.
+Simply lay the donuts gently in the oil.
+They will initially sink to the bottom, but they will float to the top after a few seconds.

 Pumpkin Spice Donuts